NicestRudeGuy/NicestRudeGuy/README.md

 ### Hi there 👋

-I am Senior Software Engineer with several years in web technologies.
+I am Lead Software Engineer with several years in web technologies.
 Ive worked with fortune 500 clients like Google and VmWare.
 I love helping people and solving their problems.
 Seeking **Senior Software Engineer or Developer Relations/Advocate or Product Manager Role.**